Non-game: History

 Bill Budge's Pinball Construction Set (Electronic Arts, 1983) popularized software where building something is more entertaining than playing the finished product.
 To a lesser extent, some games became construction sets through the inclusion of level editors, like Doug Smith's Lode Runner (Broderbund, 1983), Ron Rosen's Mr. Robot and His Robot Factory (Datamost, 1983), and John Anderson's Rally Speedway (Adventure International, 1983).
 Other more proper construction sets followed, such as EA's Adventure Construction Set (1984) and Racing Destruction Set (1985).

 In January 1984, Joel Gluck presented a simple toy called Bounce in his game design column in ANALOG Computing.
 Bounce lets users draw low-resolution lines, then release a block that leaves a trail as it moves across the screen, making patterns as it reflects off of obstacles (other than its own trail).
 The program is specifically designed not to have goals or scorekeeping, other than what's in the user's head.
 Bounce was revisited several times in ANALOG, including a version which allows multiple active blocks at once.

 The 1989 simulation game SimCity was called a software toy by its creator Will Wright, since there is no ultimate objective in the main game; scenarios with objectives exist in some incarnations of the game, such as SimCity 2000, but these are not the focus.

 Non-games have been particularly successful on the Nintendo DS and Wii, where a broad range of Japanese titles have appealed to a growing number of casual gamers.
-Types of non-games included language-learning software for English and Japanese (including one for the memorization of kanji), Go-learning games, puzzle games, and cooking games.
+Some examples of non-game genres are: gamified language-learning software for English and Japanese (including one for the memorization of kanji), Go-learning games, puzzle (e. g., Tetris), sandbox (such as Minecraft), as well as simulation, art, and cooking games.